mudittiwari/ludo-game-MERN/README.md

-tasks to do now:
+conditions:

-1. the player should go to the center square path if it has covered one cycle
+player has zero tokens in the playing area player has 1 token in the playing area player has more than 1 token in the playing area